greninger-lab/cfdna_hunter/docs/README.md

-# nf-core/cfdnahunter: Documentation
+# cfdnahunter: Documentation

-The nf-core/cfdnahunter documentation is split into the following pages:
+The cfdnahunter documentation is split into the following pages:

 - [Usage](usage.md)
   - An overview of how the pipeline works, how to run it and a description of all of the different command-line flags.